Who Keeps The Family Home in a NM Divorce?

 Get The Help You Need

 If you are currently going through a divorce or considering it, Genus Law can help.
-Our Albuquerque Divorce Lawyers offer free consultations where we can discuss your case, and provide you your options with no commitment necessary.
+Our Albuquerque Divorce Lawyers offer case strategy sessions where we can discuss your case, and provide you your options with no commitment necessary.
 If keeping your home is important to you, contact our New Mexico divorce attorneys today and let us help you achieve your divorce, custody or alimony goals.
 You chat with someone online now, or you can call us at (505)-317-4455.